ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 ## Computing the Posterior with Sampling

-To identify what the values of $\mu$ and $\sigma$ should take on given the data, we can turn to sampling to help us.
+To identify what the values of $\mu$ and $\sigma$ should take on given the data and priors, we can turn to sampling to help us.
-(I am intentionally skipping over integrals, which is what sampling is replacing.)
+I am intentionally skipping over integrals which are used to compute expectations, which is what sampling is replacing.

 ### Metropolis-Hastings Sampling